 What are the three main operating systems?

-• Android OS.
+- Android OS.
 Android is an open source mobile operating system developed by Google.
 It is the OS of choice for a variety of handheld device manufacturers, including Samsung, Sony, LG, HTC, Motorola and, of course, Google.
-The most recent version is Android 6.0, aka Marshmallow, soon to be followed by 7.0, code name Nougat.

-• Apple iOS.
-Created by Apple, iOS is a popular mobile operating system used on all iPhones, iPads and iPod Touch. iOS is a proprietary (closed source) mobile operating system, which means it can only be found on Apple products.
-There have been new releases of the iOS operating system almost every year since it launched in 2007.
-The current version is iOS 9, which is to be followed by iOS 10 in late 2016.
+- Apple iOS.
+Created by Apple, iOS is a popular mobile operating system used on all Apple devices. iOS is a proprietary (closed source) mobile operating system, which means it can only be found on Apple products.

 What are the differences?

-As with most things, which mobile operating system is right for you really depends on your individual needs.
+As with most things, which mobile operating system you like really depends on your individual needs.

-To help you decide, here’s a look at some of the benefits of each:
+To help you decide, here’s a look at some of the benefits and differences of each:

-• If you like to personalise your phone, Android allows you to customise your battery indicator, contact list, audio and accessibility settings and much more.
+- If you like to personalise your phone, Android allows you to customise some elements of the operation to your liking.

-• Android devices come in a wide range of screen sizes, weights and prices to fit your budget.
+- Android devices come in a wide range of brands, screen sizes, weights and prices to fit your budget.